Acacia alpina: Taxonomy

 Acacia alpina was first formally described in 1863 by Ferdinand von Mueller in his Fragmenta Phytographiae Australiae from specimens collected at an altitude of 4500–500 ft.
 The specific epithet (alpina) means "of the alps", referring to the species' usual habitat.

-Distribution
+Distribution and habitat

-Alpine acacia grows in woodlands and heathlands and on open plains in the Snowy Mountains of New South Wales and southern parts of the Australian Capital Territory and further south to around Mount Baw Baw in the eastern Victorian highlands at an altitude of 1300–1800 m.
+Alpine wattle grows in woodlands and heathlands and on open plains in the Snowy Mountains of New South Wales and southern parts of the Australian Capital Territory and further south to around Mount Baw Baw in the eastern Victorian highlands at an altitude of 1300–1800 m.
 It is often situated in granitic and windswept areas and sometimes forms dense thickets.

 This species is a close relative of Acacia phlebophylla and the two species tend to hybridize.
 It often can be found in alpine and subalpine areas of Australia.